The e-Commerce Directive

 - professional services,

 - entertainment services and basic intermediary services.
-These services include also services provided free of charge to the recipient and funded, for example, by advertising or sponsorship.
+These services include also services provided free of charge to the recipient (e.g. funded by advertising).

 The Commission launched two Public Consultations on 24 September 2015 as part of the review of the e-Commerce Directive: